-The definition of the boundary results from a combined assessment of;

-- use: the boundary should define the area which is, and will be, the main focus of town centre uses (retail, office, leisure, culture and tourism), recognising that some such uses will be still present in areas outside the town centre. - the character and form of existing development - visual and physical relationship to the rest of the town centre - future potential: the boundary should have regard to appropriate development opportunities for town centre uses

-The definition of the boundary must also strike the correct balance between ensuring that future policy focuses town centre uses to a limited geographical area and providing adequate space to accommodate future growth in those uses to 2026.

-The proposed boundary encompasses the retail heart of the town centre focused on Week Street, High Street, King Street and Gabriel's Hill.
+- 1.3.8 The definition of the boundary results from a combined assessment of; - use: the boundary should define the area which is, and will be, the main focus of town centre uses (retail, office, leisure, culture and tourism), recognising that some such uses will be still present in areas outside the town centre. - the character and form of existing development - visual and physical relationship to the rest of the town centre - future potential: the boundary should have regard to appropriate development opportunities for town centre uses - 1.3.9 The definition of the boundary must also strike the correct balance between ensuring that future policy focuses town centre uses to a limited geographical area and providing adequate space to accommodate future growth in those uses to 2026. - 1.3.10The proposed boundary encompasses the retail heart of the town centre focused on Week Street, High Street, King Street and Gabriel's Hill.
 To the south Lower Stone Street with its concentration of office uses coupled with some shops and A3 and A5 uses and relative good visual and physical connectivity to the retail core is also included.
 The Archbishop's Palace and All Saints church are important historical cultural and tourism assets for inclusion in the boundary as are the leisure uses of the Lockmeadow complex and the potential longer term opportunities of the industrial uses of the Barker Road area with their close proximity to the Maidstone West station.
-The boundary follows the alignment of the railway line here.

-St Peters Street is an existing focus for enterprise and large scale retailing and, along with the leisure centre area to the north of the railway line, is included.
+The boundary follows the alignment of the railway line here. - 1.3.11St Peters Street is an existing focus for enterprise and large scale retailing and, along with the leisure centre area to the north of the railway line, is included.
 Moving north the Springfield area is included in the boundary as it represents a major opportunity for redevelopment over the lifetime of the Core Strategy close to the heart of the centre and the key transport interchange of Maidstone East railway station.
 Landownership is such that there is the opportunity to plan the area, or significant parts of it, in a comprehensive manner.

-To the east the boundary is aligned to include the entirety of the prison site, the walls of which are listed, the concentrations of commercial uses to the east of Week Street/north of King Street and to exclude the primarily residential areas further east.
-Watt Tyler Way provides a strong 'edge' to the south east of the centre.

-The boundary as proposed does not reflect the limits of where there may be positive opportunities for regeneration and development.
-Areas beyond the town centre that function as key gateways to the town centre may still be considered for inclusion in the geographical area to be covered by the Town Centre Area Action Plan.
+- 1.3.12To the east the boundary is aligned to include the entirety of the prison site, the walls of which are listed, the concentrations of commercial uses to the east of Week Street/north of King Street and to exclude the primarily residential areas further east.
+Wat Tyler Way provides a strong 'edge' to the south east of the centre. - 1.3.13The boundary as proposed does not reflect the limits of where there may be positive opportunities for regeneration and development.
+Areas beyond the town centre that function as key gateways to the town centre may still be considered for inclusion in the geographical area to be covered by the Town Centre Area Action Plan. - 1.3.14LDDAG members suggested a number of additions to the boundary.

-LDDAG members suggested a number of additions to the boundary.
-These are shown on the plan in Appendix 1 of the Assistant Director of Development and Community Strategy and considered in the table at Appendix 2 of the Assistant Director of Development and Community Strategy.

-It was recommended that I agree the proposed town centre boundary as shown on in Appendix 3 of the Assistant Director of Development and Community Strategy.
+These are shown on the plan in Appendix 1 and considered in the table at Appendix 2. - 1.3.15It is recommended that the Cabinet Member agrees the proposed town centre boundary as shown on in Appendix 3.